SciML/MethodOfLines.jl/README.md

 `center_align`: naive grid, starting from lower boundary, ending on upper boundary with step of `dx`

 `edge_align`: offset grid, set halfway between the points that would be generated with center_align, with extra points at either end that are above and below the supremum and infimum by `dx/2`.
+This improves accuracy for neumann BCs.

 ## Assumptions
 - That the term of a boundary condition is defined on the edge of the domain and is applied additively and has no multiplier/divisor/power etc.